mrseanryan/tslint-folders/README.md

     -   detect invalid imports from folders like 'node_modules' or 'dist'
     -   detect filenames that do not match expected style (allows for more than 1 filename style)
 -   Provides a tool to generate architecture diagrams from the same model

 ---

+## versioning

+We use [SemVer](https://semver.org) for versioning.
+For the versions available, see the tags on this repository.

+---